vfransant/linux-on-android/README.md

 # linux-on-android
 (Still not quite working!)
-Automatized script to install ubuntu on your android device, no root needed.
+Automatizated script to install ubuntu on your android device, no root needed.

 # Other repositories used
 - [proot-distro](https://github.com/termux/proot-distro)